dusionlike/gutter-preview/README.md

 # Image Preview - Visual Studio Code Extension

+> fix: path aliases defined by js/tsconfig don't work on windows, Temporary release and use, wait for the [PR](https://github.com/kisstkondoros/gutter-preview/pull/138) merger to enable this.

 Shows image preview in the gutter and on hover

 ## It looks like this